microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + A specified [Resource Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + Whole system interactions (e.g., querying against a search parameter shared by all Resources)

-In this challenge, we will be using Resource-type level interactions to query for data in the FHIR service in Azure Health Data Services.
+In this challenge, we will be using Resource-type level interactions to query data in the FHIR service in Azure Health Data Services.

 ### Searching with `GET`